PagerDuty/pdpyras/README.rst

 call is received.
 Simply put, the functions will take longer to return if the total number of resuls is higher.

-**Updating and Deleting Records En Masse:**
+**Updating and Deleting Records:**

 If performing page-wise operations, i.e. making changes immediately after fetching each page of results, rather than pre-fetching all objects and then operating on them, one must be cautious not to perform any changes to the results that would affect the set being iterated over.

-That is because, should any objects be removed from the set (i.e. the objects included in the iteration query), then the offset when accessing the next page of resultswill still be incremented, whereas the position of the first object in the next page will shift to a lower rank in the overall list of objects.
+To elaborate, this happens whenever a resource object is deleted, or it is updated in such a way that the filter parameters in ``iter_all`` no longer apply to it.
+This is because indexes' contents update in real time.
+Thus, should any objects be removed from the set (the objects included in the iteration), then the offset when accessing the next page of results will still be incremented, whereas the position of the first object in the next page will shift to a lower rank in the overall list of objects.

 In other words: let's say that one is reading and then tearing pages from a